-- Tell the students that the team who would make maximum correct sentences and phrases with these words will be the winners.
+- Tell them that the team who would make maximum correct sentences and phrases with these words will be the winners.

 - Ask the students to write a poem.
-Tell the students instead of the last words rhyming, the first word of each line will be one of the verbs done in the lesson.
+Tell them instead of the last words rhyming; the first word of each line will be one of the verbs done in the lesson.

 Sum up/ Conclusion